The Jordan Valley

 Dependence on Sabbath

 When the lockdown struck, nearly every sector shifted to a work-from-home model.
 Offices adapted quickly, equipping employees with everything they needed — network solutions, infrastructure, laptops — so that they could remain connected with business partners from wherever they were.
 Schools followed the same approach, and even churches initially adopted it out of necessity.
-Yet, unlike the corporate world, the church did not emphasise equipping believers to connect with God in the Spirit throughout the day.
+Yet, unlike the corporate world, the church did not emphasize equipping believers to connect with God in the Spirit throughout the week.

 Neither before the lockdown, during it, nor after it, was there a strong focus on helping people cultivate a continual connection with God.
 Instead, many leaders preferred that believers remain dependent on them for spiritual access.
 As a result, while companies embraced the work-from-home model permanently, churches almost immediately returned to a strict weekly Sabbath routine.
 While during the lockdown period, people were seeking God daily; but once restrictions lifted, it quickly returned to a once-a-week practice.
 Our approach to observing the Sabbath often resembles a lover who declares affection in the morning, only to say by evening, “I need to see other people.”
 We praise God on Sunday mornings, yet by the evening we part ways with Him, returning only the following week.

 Sabbath was Made for Man

 Thus Sabbath was made for man as a concession not as an end goal to reach God.
 But men turned it around and planned their lives around Sabbath.
-Even when we are not under bondage and enjoy rest several times a week and sometimes even day we do not want to give that time to God rather reserve the few hours of Sunday to worship God, say our prayers, pay our dues and return to our our lives.
+Even when we are not under bondage and enjoy rest several times a week and sometimes even day we do not want to give that time to God rather reserve the few hours of Sunday to worship God, say our prayers, pay our dues and return to our lives.

 However, now that Jesus is residing in our hearts we do not need a concessionary day to commune with Him as He is with us always.
 The pharisees wanted to restrain God to the temple altar and did not allow Him to enter their hearts.
 Like the pharisees many of us are also content with our modern-day sabbaths and restrict God to the altar of our churches.
 Just like Sabbath was made for Man and not the other way round, the church was made for God and not the opposite.
 Jesus is where we will find our Sabbath, our true Rest.